 Back-to-School greetings from the Boardmaker Curriculum Team!
-In our last post, we outlined the process that lead us to our latest offering in pre-made curriculum: Boardmaker Activities to Go.
+In our last post, we outlined the process that lead us to our latest offering in pre-made curriculum: Boardmaker Activities-to-Go.
 In case you aren’t familiar, it’s a series of free, printable, thematic activities that are differentiated so that you can support your students of diverse abilities in K-12.
-You can find the activities on goboardmaker.com and teacherspayteachers.com.
+You can find the activities here goboardmaker.com and teacherspayteachers.com.

 Once you’ve located the activities and matched your student or group to the correct level, you can introduce the activities in the order in which they are numbered.
 Hint: that means no planning time for you.